anitaannamale/MBMA/README.md

     For example, if a gene G is mapped by 10 reads that only map to it (unique reads), and by one read that map to it and also on a gene X which is mapped by 5 unique reads, then :      ![equation](https://latex.codecogs.com/gif.latex?A_%7Bg%7D%3D%2010%20&plus;%20%5Cfrac%7B10%7D%7B10&plus;5%7D%5Capprox%2010.7)

-MBMA mapping support gzip compressed FASTQ input files and auto-detected from the file name.
+**MBMA mapping** supports gzip compressed FASTQ input files and auto-detected from the file name.
 You should provide a directory containing all the FASTQ files.
 When using Paired-end data, paired files must be named :